richvergo/subtract/FILE_STRUCTURE_REFERENCE.md

 # 📁 File Structure Reference

-This document serves as a reference for the correct file structure of the checklist application. **DO NOT** create duplicate files or directories that conflict with this structure.
+This document serves as a reference for the correct file structure of the vergo AI agent automation platform. **DO NOT** create duplicate files or directories that conflict with this structure.

 ## 🏗️ Root Directory Structure

 ```
-checklist_app/
+vergo-automation-platform/
 ├── .env                          # Environment variables (DATABASE_URL, NEXTAUTH_SECRET, NEXTAUTH_URL)
 ├── .gitignore                    # Git ignore rules
 ├── eslint.config.mjs             # ESLint configuration